inBeat/inbeat-website/content/top-influencers/instagram/tattoo-artists/united-states/austin/_index.md

 ---
-title: Top 10 Tattoo-Artists Instagram Influencers In Austin In 2023
+title: Top 10 Tattoo-Artists Instagram Influencers In Austin In 2024
 description: >-
-  Find top tattoo-artists Instagram influencers in Austin in 2023.
-Most popular hashtags: #tattooartist #tattoos #tattoo #inked.
+  Find top tattoo-artists Instagram influencers in Austin in 2024.
+Most popular hashtags: #tattooartist #inked #tattoo #tattoos.
 platform: Instagram
-hits: 21
+hits: 34
-text_top: Analyze the best Instagram profiles on inBeat.
+text_top: Discover the top-rated Instagram influencers on inBeat.
-text_bottom: Our database holds 21 Instagram influencers like this in Austin, United States for you to connect with.
+text_bottom: Our platform aggregates 34 Instagram influencers like this in Austin, United States for you to pitch.
 profiles:
   - username: "trentvalleau"
     fullname: >-